bp2008/CommunityDKPBidHistory/README.md

-# MonolithDKPBidHistory
+# CommunityDKPBidHistory
-A searchable web interface for bid history from MonolithDKP.
+A searchable web interface for bid history from CommunityDKP.

 ## Description

-This application is a companion to the MonolithDKP mod for World of Warcraft Classic.
-It reads MonolithDKP.lua from your WoW Classic data directory to create a web interface similar to the Loot History tab within MonolithDKP.
+This application is a companion to the CommunityDKP mod for World of Warcraft Classic.
+It reads CommunityDKP.lua from your WoW Classic data directory to create a web interface similar to the Loot History tab within CommunityDKP.

 ![Screenshot](https://i.imgur.com/Qdi0cMD.png)

-Additional features include automated backups of the MonolithDKP.lua file and the ability to mirror your DKP data to a cloud server (which you must run yourself).
+Additional features include automated backups of the CommunityDKP.lua file and the ability to mirror your DKP data to a cloud server (which you must run yourself).

 ## Installation

-Get a release from [the project's releases tab](https://github.com/bp2008/MonolithDKPBidHistory/releases).
+Get a release from [the project's releases tab](https://github.com/bp2008/CommunityDKPBidHistory/releases).

-### On Windows

 This will require some computer literacy.
-To install, simply extract the application to a directory of your choosing (using 7zip), and run `MonolithDKPBidHistory.exe`.
+To install, simply extract the application to a directory of your choosing (using 7zip), and run `CommunityDKPBidHistory.exe`.

 This Service Manager will open: